profnatoe/profnatoe/README.md

-- 👋 Hi, I’m Suprice Nando Sitoe
+- 👋 Hi, I’m Nando Sitoe
 - 👀 I’m interested in Cybersecurity
 - 🌱 I have Honors in Computer Sciences from the University of Venda.
 My research topic was in the development of a secure e-voting web api with blockchain integration.
 - 💞️ I’m looking to collaborate on .Net Core APIs, either REST or GraphQL, Machine Learning and Blockchain.
-- 📫 How to reach me : @profnatoe on twitter | Email: sitoenando@outlook.com

 ##
 I am currently learning ASP.NET MVC, VUEJS and SQL Stored Procedures.